f0000000x/Cloud-Computing/Deep-Learning-Kit-Installation/Shell-Script-Installation/Ubuntu-18.04/Readme.md

-# Ubuntu 18.04 Deep Learning Software shell script
+# Ubuntu 18.04 Deep Learning Software Shell Script GUIDE

-## Getting Started
+## Getting Started - Option 1

-Version 3: To install all the Frameworks (tensorflow, theano, pytorch, Keras), launch your VM  and run the following commands in order in to your VM terminal (CUDA 10.0 and cudnn 7.6).
+Latest Version: To install all the Frameworks (tensorflow, theano, pytorch, Keras), launch your VM  and run the following commands in order in to your VM terminal

 ```